 Such existing mobile shopping applications do not provide a complete and secure solution for in-store mobile payment and self-checkout.
 For example, methods involving visual inspection of a paper receipt are vulnerable to duplication and falsification and generally slow down the customer's shopping process.

-In view of the above, it would be beneficial to provide a system that allows a consumer to proceed with a transaction for goods on demand, and to do so in a secure fashion that is acceptable to both the consumer and the retailer.
+In view of the above, it would be beneficial to provide a system that allows a consumer to proceed with a transaction for goods on demand, and to do so in a secure fashion that

 SUMMARY OF THE INVENTION